AI-era due diligence for the names you bet on.

 - Prompt collision mapnamedesk-onlyWhich queries drag your name into a different brand's answer?
 Which neighbours are you competing with in the model's memory?

-You're about to commit to a brand for the next decade.
-We tell you which names the models will confuse with yours, which ones they've already associated with something else, and which ones are clear of that memory.
+A brand for the next decade is a one-way door.
+Run it first: which names the models will confuse for someone else, which ones they've already pinned to another company, and which are still clear of that memory.

-- Investors valuing a name
+- Investors pricing a portfolio

 - Bulk flippers and registrar farms